 After networking (or you might bypass this step and apply through online portals – which is more convenient, but much more competitive), the next step is to prepare for all the parts of the consulting recruitment process.

 Step 3: Pass resume and cover letter screening

 The first step in the McKinsey internship recruitment process is resume screening, and even this early, your resume and cover letter must be written in the consulting style.
 In both of these papers, explicitly but objectively show off your consulting attributes: leadership, achieving and problem-solving.

 Whatever stories you tell in your resume and cover letter, they must emphasize the three attributes – they must either be about leading and influencing people, doing analytical work, achieving the extraordinary, or any combination.

-For example, even if you flipped burgers, say something like “Set the new speed record on flipping burgers, surpassing the previous record by 50%”.
+For example, even if you flipped burgers, say something like “Set the new speed record for flipping burgers, surpassing the previous record by 50%”.
 Specific statements are thoroughly more impressive and more trustworthy – even outside the consulting industry.

 Format-wise, there is no other option but black-and-white.
 Keep it absolutely formal and professional.
 Fancy-looking resumes might get you creative jobs, but will get you cold rejections in the conservative consulting industry.
-Same goes with the cover letters.
+Same goes for the cover letters.

 Structure-wise, every bullet point in your resume must contain similar parts.
 The language of these bullets must be totally formal as well.
 Communication must be top-down, both in resumes and cover letters.